dtran2108/collabo-speak/README.md

 # CollaboSpeak

-CollaboSpeak is a web application that enhances collaborative problem-solving skills through AI-powered role-play discussions.
-Users engage in realistic conversations with AI personas to practice and improve their collaborative communication abilities.
+CollaboSpeak is where humans and AI finally learn to play nice together!
+Think of it as a digital playground where you practice your people skills with AI personas who are surprisingly good listeners (and occasionally sassy).
+Perfect for when you want to level up your collaboration game without the awkwardness of real human interaction.

 ## Key Features